ccprog/crosswordsearch/README.md

 Only releases will be in a consistent state.
 Latest: [![GitHub version](https://badge.fury.io/gh/ccprog%2Fcrosswordsearch.png)](http://badge.fury.io/gh/ccprog%2Fcrosswordsearch)

 Crosswordsearch is compatible with Worpress 3.6 and above.
+It requires PHP 5.3 or above and a MySQL DBMS that supports InnoDB tables.

+All modern browsers as well as Internet Explorer 8 and newer are supported.

 ### Installation in Wordpress